 The ReactJS development team described the rationale behind this decision very well:

 “We strongly believe that components are the right way to separate concerns rather than "templates" and "display logic."
 We think that markup and the code that generates it are intimately tied together.
 Additionally, display logic is often very complex and using template languages to express it becomes cumbersome.

 In order to make this easier, we've added a very simple, optional HTML-like syntax to create these React tree nodes.”

 To sum it all up, it’s possible to build a working development environment for all of these options, but some amount of effort will have to go into it.
-It does seem like this year, things are going to change.
-Many IDE vendors are working on ES6 support, and Microsoft Visual Code is coming.
+Many IDE vendors are working on ES6 support.
+For instance, Microsoft Visual Studio Code already supports ES6.

 AngularJS is maintained by Google and is used in some Google projects, but that doesn’t make it a crucial mission for the tech giant.
 ReactJS was developed by Facebook for their own needs and it still plays a very important role in the company.
 So right now we can expect more smooth improvement from the ReactJS library and the related ecosystem.

-The ReactJS development ecosystem, on the other hand, provides everything you need to develop full-featured web applications, plus isomorphic rendering (including server-side rendering and native UI rendering) and a great level of performance.
+At the same time, the ReactJS development ecosystem has been providing everything you need to develop full-featured web applications for a good while, plus isomorphic rendering (including server-side rendering and native UI rendering) and a great level of performance.

 Considering everything we’ve just described, both Angular 4 and ReactJS would be a great fit for single-page applications.
 At the same time, Angular 4 would be also a number one choice for more complicated cases, where ReactJS would most likely not become a great match.
 Anyway, both Angular 4 and ReactJS deserve giving them a try and find out which one fits better for your purposes.